Skip to main content

 How the CapeHorn Self-Steering Was Born

-I became hooked on cruising under sail in my early twenties, when boats were wood, sails cotton and running rigging manila or sisal .
-However, I never enjoyed being stuck at the helm for long periods and wondered if it could be possible to make a sailboat steer itself.
+I became hooked on cruising under sail in my early twenties, when boats were wood, sails cotton and running rigging hemp.
+However, I never enjoyed being stuck at the helm for long periods and wondered if it could be possible to make my boat steer itself.
 In 1967, I purchased a 24’ fibreglass sloop and the following year, went into action: with the help of a friend who had learnt welding at the School of Fine Arts, I built a gear from scraps of pipes found in the local blacksmith’s shop.
 It was inspired by the solution Blondie Hasler used in 1960 in the first Single-Handed Trans-Atlantic Race: a paddle at the stern driven by a vertical vane; when it pivots vertically, the water flow makes it tilt sideways, generating the energy to pull the rudder.
 I made my fist single-handed passage, 150 miles between Gaspé and the Magdalen Islands in the Gulf of St. Lawrence.

 In July 1973 I became skipper of an Alberg 30 I named Jean-du-Sud, after a song by Gilles Vigneault, a poet as important in the French world as Bob Dylan in the English.
 It was steered with a wheel, so gear #2 was an auxiliary rudder driven by a horizontal vane.
 It steered me to the West Indies and in the following years, did 3 return trips between there and the East Coast, one trans-Atlantic passage to Brittany, then to Sweden.